 Subsidies for organic farming

-Financial planning certainty and reliability are essential when it comes to growers’ willingness to switch to organic farming.
+Financial planning certainty and reliability are essential when it comes to growers’ willingness to switch to and to maintain organic farming.
 The extent to which the government’s goal of 20 per cent of Germany’s farmland being used for organic farming will be reached largely depends on the availability of sufficient funding for organic farming.
-The EU and German ministers of agriculture need to step up to the plate in this regard by providing sufficient funding, respectively, for the second pillar of the CAP and for federal and regional-state budgets, with the goal of strengthening support for environmental protection in the farming sector.
+The EU and German ministers of agriculture need to step up to the plate in this regard by providing sufficient funding, respectively, for EU, for federal and regional-state budgets, with the goal of strengthening support for environmental protection in the farming sector.